Cloverleaf Mall Cinemas (#2)

 7201 Midlothian Turnpike,

-This was a seperate building way at the back of the mall site.
-It opened on March 31, 1982 and replaced the Cloverleaf Mall Cinemas (#1) twin screen located inside the mall, which had opened in 1972.
+This was a separate building way at the back of the mall site.
+It opened on April 1, 1988 and replaced the Cloverleaf Mall Cinemas (#1) twin screen located inside the mall, which had opened in 1972.
 The twin screen was made into an 8 bay food court.
 The 8-screen Cloverleaf Mall Cinemas (#2) closed in October 2001.

 The mall was the first large scale indoor mall in Richmond, it was “The Shopping Center of Richmond” and had a Sears, the East Coast’s largest JC Penny, Thalhimers which later became a Hechts (May Co.) and over 75 other stores.